 The phase 3 study will test the vaccine against a placebo, enrolling up to 30.000 people, starting with healthy adults between the ages of 18 and 65 before moving on to over 65s and people with comorbidities.

-From Canada and the US, the study will then be extended to eight other countries, pending final approval.
+From Canada and the USA, the study will then be extended to eight other countries, awaiting final approval.

 It is not an isolated attempt: even British American Tobacco e iBio are working on plant-based Covid vaccines.

-Medicago itself then tests a plant-based vaccine against seasonal flu, with good results in large clinical trials.
+Medicago itself is also testing a plant-based vaccine against seasonal influenza, with good results in large clinical trials.